Table of Contents

 People will be more open to communicating with you if you convey respect for them and their ideas.
 Simple actions like using a person’s name, making eye contact, and actively listening when a person speaks will make the person feel appreciated.
 On the phone, avoid distractions and stay focused on the conversation.

-Convey respect through email by taking the time to edit your message.
+Take the time to edit your message to convey respect through email.
 If you send a sloppily written, confusing email, the recipient will think you do not respect her enough to think through your communication with her.

 Feedback

-Being able to appropriately give and receive feedback is an important communication skill.
-Managers and supervisors should continuously look for ways to provide employees with constructive feedback, be it through email, phone calls, or weekly status updates.
-Giving feedback involves giving praise as well – something as simple as saying “good job” or “thanks for taking care of that” to an employee can greatly increase motivation.
+Being able to give and receive feedback appropriately is an important communication skill.
+Managers and supervisors should continuously look for ways to provide employees with constructive feedback through email, phone calls, or weekly status updates.
+Giving feedback involves giving praise as well – something as simple as saying “good job” or “thanks for taking care of that” to an employee can significantly increase motivation.
 Similarly, you should be able to accept and even encourage feedback from others.
-Listen to the feedback you are given, ask clarifying questions if you are unsure of the issue, and make efforts to implement the feedback.
+Listen to your feedback, ask clarifying questions if you are unsure of the issue, and try to implement the feedback.

 Picking the Right Medium

-An important communication skill is to simply know what form of communication to use.
+An important communication skill is to know what form of communication to use simply.
 For example, some serious conversations (layoffs, changes in salary, etc.) are almost always best done in person.
-You should also think about the person with whom you wish to speak, if they are a very busy person, you might want to convey your message through email.
-People will appreciate your thoughtful means of communication and will be more likely to respond positively to you.
+You should also think about the person you wish to speak; if they are swamped, you might want to convey your message through email.
+People will appreciate your thoughtful communication and will be more likely to respond positively.

 Emotional Intelligence

-We all have different personalities, different wants and needs, and different ways of showing our emotions.
-Navigating through this all takes tact and cleverness – especially if we hope to succeed in life.
+We all have different personalities, wants and needs, and ways of showing our emotions.
+Navigating this takes tact and cleverness, especially if we hope to succeed.
 This is where emotional intelligence becomes important.

 Emotional intelligence is the ability to recognize your emotions, understand what they’re telling you, and realize how your emotions affect people around you.
-It also involves your perception of others: when you understand how they feel; this allows you to manage relationships more effectively.
+It also involves your perception of others: knowing how they feel allows you to manage relationships more effectively.

 Characteristics of Emotional Intelligence